US stocks rise amid cautious trading on world markets

-Stocks turned higher on Wall Street Thursday but remained mixed for the week as a streak of uneven trading continues on world markets.
+Stocks turned broadly higher on Wall Street Thursday, regaining some of the ground they lost a day earlier, though the major indexes remained mixed for the week after several days of seesaw trading.

-Technology and communications stock had some of the strongest gains.
-Many of the companies have outsized values that tend to sway the broader market in either direction.
-Chipmaker Nvidia rose 7.8% and Facebook parent, Meta, rose 2%.
+Technology stocks accounted for a big share of the gains in the benchmark S&P 500, along with communication companies.
+Many Big Tech companies have outsized values that tend to sway the broader market in either direction.
+Chipmaker Nvidia rose 9% and Facebook parent, Meta, rose 2.2%.

+Health care stocks also had some of the strongest gains.
+Insurers UnitedHealth Group rose 2% and Anthem gained 2.5%.

 Major U.S. indexes are mixed for the week so far after alternating between gains and losses over the past few days.

 Crude oil prices slipped after jumping a day earlier.
-U.S. benchmark crude oil fell 2.4% and Brent crude, the international standard, fell 2.1%.
+U.S. benchmark crude oil fell 2.3% to settle at $112.34 per barrel.
+A barrel of Brent crude, the international standard, fell 2.1% to settle at $119.03.
 Overall, global oil prices are up more than 50% in 2022 on persistently rising inflation and concerns about crimped supplies because of Russia’s invasion of Ukraine.

 Investors around the world were watching to see the outcome of the meetings of NATO and a European leaders summit Thursday.
 G-7 nations are restricting the Russian Central Bank’s use of gold in transactions and the U.S. announced new sanctions against Russian individuals and entities.